Polymorphic Iterable Sequential Effect Systems: Kleene Effect Systems

 \section{Kleene Effect Systems}

 Readers familiar with Kleene Algebras (\emph{KA}s)~\cite{KOZEN1994366} may have noticed some similarities to effect quantales.
-Both are semilattice-ordered monoids (in the KA case, total).
+Both are semilattice-ordered monoids (total operations for KAs, partial for effect quantales).
 Kleene Algebras also include a (finite) iteration operator with properties similar to those required of effect quantale iteration.
 This section describes the relationship between these classes of systems in detail.
+In summary, every Kleene Algebra is a principally iterable effect quantale --- meaning Kleene Algebras can be used as effect systems --- while effect quantales admit partiality (important for the examples in Section \ref{sec:modeling}), and have less demanding requirements on iteration when it is defined.